Can Renovations or Construction Affect Home Insurance?

 Windows: Much like installing new roofs, upgraded windows can help prevent and reduce the likelihood of damage from lightning, severe rainfall or windstorms.

-Plumbing and wiring: A better foundation reduces risk for a variety of damage.
+Plumbing and wiring: A better foundation reduces the risk of damage.
 For example, old plumbing pipes are made of cast iron which is susceptible to rusting.
 Making sure your home is up to regulation will also help you save on your monthly costs.

 Air conditioning or furnace: Upgrading your heating or cooling system can make your home less prone to fires or flooding.
 Additionally, new units are more energy efficient which further reduces your costs.

-Alarm and security video systems: Installing security measures may reduce your monthly insurance premium — especially those who offer discounts for monitored alarm systems.
+Alarm and security video systems: Installing security measures may reduce your monthly insurance premium — especially those that offer discounts for monitored alarm systems.
 Any renovation that increases the security of your home may decrease your rate.
-Projects include adding alarm systems, video surveillance systems, or motion sensor lights.
+Projects include adding alarm systems, video surveillance systems or motion sensor lights.

 Why should you let your insurance provider know?

 It pays to include your insurance provider in your plans, as your renovations may increase your home's value, thereby increasing the replacement value listed on your insurance.
-Even if you choose to DIY your renovations, it is beneficial to contact your provider to make sure you remain insured and updated on what your policy covers.
-Home insurance may cover renovations, but it’s a good idea to clearly review the specifics of your plan before you start.
+Even if you choose to do-it-yourself, it is beneficial to contact your provider to make sure you remain insured and updated on what your policy covers.
+Home insurance may cover renovations, but it’s a good idea to review the specifics of your plan before you start.

-Renovations may reveal other issues with the home that were hidden until you started work, such as mould or faulty wiring.
+Renovations may reveal other issues with the home that were hidden until you started work, such as mould or faulty/outdated wiring — the dreaded knob and tube wiring.
 Uncovering such unexpected issues may change the insurability of your home.

 Your home insurance may offer personal liability insurance, offering coverage if anyone is injured during renovations.
-However, when hiring tradespeople, always ensure that they have the appropriate coverage through the Workplace Safety and Insurance Board.
+However, when hiring tradespeople, always ensure that they have the appropriate coverage through the Workplace Safety and Insurance Board or have their own commercial general liability insurance coverage, which protects their business from third-party injury and property damage claims.

 Extensive renovations and updates may require your home to be unoccupied for some time, which is vital to share with your insurance provider.
 Typically, home insurance dictates how long you can be away while still maintaining your coverage.
 If a renovation is longer than that period, you may need to request a vacancy permit from your provider, which will maintain coverage despite your absence.